EvictionLab/eviction-lab-website/content/eviction-tracking/greenville-sc.md

 # The geography of changes in eviction filings

 Greenville County is divided into 111 census tracts.
-In each of those tracts, we map the number of eviction filings over the last four weeks.
+In each of those tracts, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Greenville County were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.